aditya-wate/cross-vm-side-channel/README.md

   `$ ./spy`

-This will generate a label file as per specified, also a binary file namee 'timings.bin' in the current directory.
+This will generate a label file as specified in step 1, also a binary file namee 'timings.bin' in the current directory.

 The number of times the spy needs to be executed should be set in measurement.c.
 Change the value of const int n on line # 11 to the number of times the prime and probe process needs to be executed.
 Change the value of op->e on line # 68 to change the exponent value.